feldera/feldera/docs/contributors/compiler.md

      allowed identifiers, quoting identifiers, conversions to
      uppercase, case sensitivity of identifiers.

+--streaming: Equivalent to adding the following property to all program tables:
+     `'appendOnly' = 'true'`.

 ### Example: Compiling a SQL program to Rust

 The following command-line compiles a script called `x.sql` and writes